Updates as of 11:45 AM on Friday, September 11, 2020.

 Through our Remote Box Office Service, our staff will be offering ticket buyers the options of transferring their tickets to the new date (where applicable), refunding their ticket purchase, or donating their ticket purchase back to the impacted organization.

-We are offering Virtual Admissions Presentations to adhere to social distancing and to protect the health and safety of our students and their families, group campus tours have been canceled, but individual tours are being considered for prospective students.
-Sign up now for a Virtual Admissions Presentation.
+To adhere to social distancing and to protect the health and safety of our students and their families, group campus tours have been canceled, but individual tours are being considered for prospective students by appointment only.
+Sign up now for a .

-Students can contact the Office of the Assistant Vice-President of Student Services and Development / Dean of Students at firstname.lastname@example.org for information regarding classes and absences.
-Students can also refer to the College's Emergency Management web page for updates from the College on COVID-19.
+Students can contact the Office of the Assistant Vice-President of Student Services and Development / Dean of Students at email@example.com for information regarding classes and absences.
+Students can also refer to the College's Campus Central web page for updates from the College on our current status and links to information about COVID-19.

-To limit exposure of COVID-19 through social distancing, ECC is limiting large gatherings at least through the end of August.
+To limit exposure of COVID-19 through social distancing, ECC is limiting Large gatherings, with more than 50 people, during the fall semester

 ECC utilizes an Infectious and Communicable Disease Administrative Procedure as well as the Emergency Operations Plan to address any communicable disease outbreak or another emergency.
 We work in conjunction with the various county health departments and the Illinois Department of Public Health when determining what steps are necessary to protect our students, faculty, staff, and visitors.